How to Unfold Top Decays: Unbinned top quark decay unfolding

-Unfolding top decays is technically challenging, because the top mass and the $W$-mass are dominant features over an altogether 12-dimensional phase space.
+Unfolding top decays is technically challenging, because the top mass and the $W$ mass are dominant features of an altogether 12-dimensional phase space.
 We start with a naive unfolding in Sec.~\ref{sec:gen_naive}, using our appropriate phase space parametrization with reduced dimensionality~\cite{Ackerschott:2023nax}.
 In Sec.~\ref{sec:gen_bias}, we show how the model dependence from the top mass in the training data can be controlled.
-With this improvement, we show in Sec.~\ref{sec:gen_mass} how the high-dimensional unfolding can improve the existing top mass measurement using classic unfolding.
+With this enhancement, we show in Sec.~\ref{sec:gen_mass} how the high-dimensional unfolding improves the existing top mass measurement based on classic unfolding.
 Finally, we show how to unfold the entire 12-dimensional phase space using the measured top mass in Sec.~\ref{sec:gen_full}.